violence, protest, Malcolm X, freedom, social mouvements, peaceful protest

 [...]
 Is violence the best way to protest?
 Malcolm X once said: "You get freedom by letting your enemy know that you'll do anything to get your freedom."
 These past years social protesters tend to get more violent in order to obtain their claims: We saw that recently in Chile, with some environmental activists all around Europe, or even in France with the "gilets jaunes."
 Thus, lead us to two important questions: Are peaceful social movements still able to pressure a government? [...]

 [...]
+This ignorance tends to be reduced nowadays through social media.
+However, 30years ago, there were not many means to know about social injustice.
+If people wanted to speak out, they often needed violence.
+We have seen that in the 80's in the black ghettos.
 Music turned to be aggressive in words denouncing inequity, cops violence, poverty and inactions of country leaders.
 From funk and disco, the street had its new way of expression: Rap.
-Black people situations were finally exposed to everyone in the world with the help of violent lyrics.
-Yet, our past is full of famous men and women who fought for people's right without violence.
-In many cases, it is the idea itself, carried by an iconic person, that is too strong to be destroyed. [...]
+Black people situations were finally exposed to everyone in the world with the help of violent lyrics. [...]

 APA Style reference